Answering God’s Call In Our Community and the World

 Everyone Home DC began as Capitol Hill Group Ministry (CHGM), a grassroots response by several Capitol Hill churches – including CC+WP – during the turbulence of the 1960’s to collectively address the challenges faced by their congregants and communities.
 Today the organization serves thousands of vulnerable individuals and families in Capitol Hill and across the District.

 Calvary Women’s Services are a full-service network designed to raise women out of homelessness.
 Sign up above to participate in our monthly dinner preparation to serve 20+ women living in Calvary’s transitional housing.
+Additional support or donations can be provided via their shop or Amazon wish list.

 Join your fellow parishioners between services on the first Sunday of each month to prepare and distribute 100 full lunches to our homeless neighbors.
 Sign up to purchase supplies, oversee preparation, or deliver.